Rubinhuang9239/HLS360CROSS/README.md

 To ignore the cross-origin-issue, you need this on your chrome to ignore the CROS issue.

 <h2>Run this code with node.js</h2>

+Install packages that required in the Node application:

+`npm install`

+Then run the server with

+`node rubinhls.js`

+The app will run on your `localhost` at port `3000`

+Go to Google Chrome and go `localhost:3000`